drhsqlite/fossil-mirror/www/globs.md

  *  `[]^]` Matches either `]` or `^`; and
  *  `[^-]` Matches exactly one character other than `-`.

-White space means the ASCII characters TAB, LF, VT, FF, CR, and SPACE.
+White space means the specific ASCII characters TAB, LF, VT, FF, CR, and SPACE.
 Note that this does not include any of the many additional spacing characters available in Unicode, and specifically does not include U+00A0 NO-BREAK SPACE.

 Because both LF and CR are white space and leading and trailing spaces are stripped from each glob in a list, a list of globs may be broken